My Library Account

 Teaching English as a second language (ESL) helps students in several important ways :

-- Cultural Understanding: Language and culture are deeply intertwined.
-Teaching ESL helps students understand not just the language but also the culture, idioms, and societal norms of English-speaking countries.
-This can improve their ability to navigate different social situations, enhance their sense of belonging, and reduce feelings of isolation.
+Cultural Understanding : Language and culture are deeply connected.
+Teaching ESL helps students not only learn the language but also understand the culture, idioms, and societal norms that come with living in a bilingual country like Canada.
+This knowledge can help students navigate diverse social situations, build stronger connections with their community, and reduce any feelings of isolation they might experience when living in a place where both English and French are spoken.

-- Confidence Building: As students gain proficiency in English, their confidence in using the language grows.
-They become more willing to engage in conversations, express their thoughts clearly, and participate in activities where English is required.
+Confidence Building : As students improve their English skills, they gain more confidence in using the language.
+This increased confidence encourages them to participate more in conversations, express their thoughts clearly, and engage in various activities where English is needed—whether in their community, school, or workplace.